zegalur/grab-ui-text/README.md

 ## Troubleshooting

 1. Sometimes text from a window isn’t available because GrabUIText doesn’t have permission to analyze that window.
 If you really need it, try running the script in Administrator mode.
-2. (*Linux*) No transparency - try these commands:
+2. (*Linux*) No transparency - Try these commands:
 ```bash
 sudo apt install picom
 picom --config /dev/null &
 ```
-3. (*Linux*) Minimized windows are still treated as fully visible - unfortunately, this is a bug in the AT-SPI.
+3. (*Linux*) Minimized windows are still treated as fully visible - Unfortunately, this is a bug in the AT-SPI.
 It either needs an alternative method to check visibility or will be fixed in a future AT-SPI update.
+4. `[!]
+Error: Cannot connect to host api.msedgeservices.com: ... certificate has expired (_ssl.c:1077)')]` - This is an issue on Microsoft’s end - the server is serving an expired certificate.
+It may be fixed by them within a few hours or days.

 ## License